Mexican Duck

 Nesting

 Pairs may form many months before nesting activity begins.
 Timing of nesting season may vary, depending on local rains and water conditions.
-The male stays with the female at least until incubation of the eggs has begun.
+The male Mexican Duck stays with the female at least until incubation of the eggs has begun.
 Nest: Female seeks and chooses site for nest.
 Site is often more than 50 yards away from the nearest water, usually on the ground in an open meadow but surrounded by concealing vegetation.
 Nest is shallow bowl of plant material, lined with down.

 Conservation Status

-Fairly widespread in Mexico and locally in the southwestern U.S., but total population is probably under 80,000.
+The Mexican Duck is fairly widespread in Mexico and locally in the southwestern U.S., but total population is probably under 80,000.
 A warming and drying climate throughout most of its range is likely to have a severe impact in reducing its available habitat.